Finder's Pick for

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Royal Dutch Shell plc is an oil & gas integrated business based in the US.
-Royal Dutch Shell shares (RDS-B) are listed on the NYSE and all prices are listed in US Dollars.
-Royal Dutch Shell employs 87,000 staff and has a trailing 12-month revenue of around USD$204.2 billion.
+Shell is an oil & gas integrated business based in the US.
+Shell stocks (RDS.B.US) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was $39.15 – the same closing value as a week prior.
+Shell employs 87,000 staff and has a trailing 12-month revenue of around $220.2 billion.